netboxlabs/diode/README.md

 ## Project Status

-The Diode project is currently in the _Public Preview_ stage.
+The Diode project is currently in the _General Availability (GA)_ stage.
 Please see [NetBox Labs Product and Feature Lifecycle](https://netboxlabs.com/docs/console/product_feature_lifecycle/) for more details.
 We actively welcome feedback to help identify and prioritize bugs, new features and areas of improvement.

 ## Prerequisites